-The Pomeranian is surprisingly similar in personality to the Husky mate, which is probably why they make such a good combination.
-The Pomeranian is just as energetic and sociable with his family.
-Be warned though, Pomeranians are known for having a shrill bark which they deploy when they are in protect mode, and this is why they are said to have ‘small dog syndrome’.
-There are several reasons that could trigger this behaviour in small dog breeds.
-If this is something your pup is struggling with then it is a good idea to seek advice from a dog behavioral therapist.
+Pomeranians are energetic and sociable with their family.
+Be warned though, they are also known for having a shrill bark which they deploy when they are in protect mode, and this is why they are said to have ‘small dog syndrome’.
+There are several reasons that could trigger this behavior in small dog breeds, and your pup will likely inherit this trait.

 Size & Appearance

 Similar to the Husky Corgi Mix, adults can reach up to 15 inches in height and can weigh anything between 20 and 30 pounds.
 That might sound larger than you first thought but remember that his mother can grow up to 23 inches tall and weighs 50 pounds.
-They are still considered a small dog breed.
-Pomskies are actually larger than people think, so if you are expecting a tiny teacup pooch forever then this breed is not for you.
+They are still considered a small dog breed, but can become larger than people think.
+If you are expecting a tiny teacup pooch forever then this breed is not for you.

 However, because this breed is a mix, there are no guarantees as to what they are going to look like, and as this breed is relatively new descriptions are of first-generation Pomskies and by far from definitive.
 So be prepared for slight deviations.
 The appearance of this pup is what’s made it one of the most sought after Pomeranian mixes today.

 Coat & Colors

 The Pomsky can be a wider variety of colors because of how their parent breeds look.
 This means they can be all-white with blue eyes, dark grey with brown eyes, or even red, and anything in between.
 Generally speaking though, they will have some combination of the coat colors that are more common between the two breeds.
 This means it’s highly likely that your pup will end up with some variation of white, black and grey.